bachelorcy/Enhancement-of-CAM/README.md

 # Enhancement-of-CAM
-Run
+Run CAM_Enhanced.py to enhance camouflaged object datasets

-run CAM_Enhanced.py to enhance camouflaged object datasets
+Our experiments were based on 4 CAM datasets(COD10K, CAMO, CHAMELEON, NK4C). inspired by LBP and Canny.